James Lorimer Ilsley: Finance minister

 He was recognized for his service in 1946 when he was appointed to the Imperial Privy Council, and given the honorific of "Right Honourable".

+Minister of justice

 The same year, he became Minister of Justice.
 He served in that position until he retired from politics in 1948.

+Later life

+Illsley retired from politics in 1948.
 The next year, he was appointed to the Nova Scotia Supreme Court and became Chief Justice of Nova Scotia in 1950.
 He served in that capacity until his death in 1967 in Halifax at the age of 73.

 J. L. Ilsley High School, opened in 1971 and located in Spryfield, Nova Scotia, bears his name.